pgRouting/pgrouting/doc/src/sampledata.rst

    ...

 Optionally indexes on different columns can be created.
-The recomendation is to have
+The recommendation is to have

 * ``id`` indexed.
 * ``source`` and ``target`` columns indexed to speed up pgRouting queries.
-* ``geom`` indexed to speed up gemetry processes that might be needed in the front end.
+* ``geom`` indexed to speed up geometry processes that might be needed in the front end.

 For this small example the indexes are skipped, except for ``id``